Axway/amplify-central/content/en/docs/connect_manage_environ/connected_agent_common_reference/network_traffic.md

 |        |                                    | 15.197.242.120 |      |          |                 |

 {{< alert title="Note" color="primary" >}}
 *Region* column is representing the region where your Amplify organization is deployed.
 EU means deployed in European data center and US meaning deployed in US data center.
-Be sure to use the corresponding *Host*/*Port* for your agents to operate correctly. <br />*Data* for both US and EU Regions include: API usage statistics, version check for new releases, API definitions and subscription information, API event data. <br />The connection to axway.jfrog.io is optional.
+Be sure to use the corresponding *Host*/*Port* for your agents to operate correctly. <br />*Data* for the US, EU and APAC Regions include: API usage statistics, version check for new releases, API definitions and subscription information, API event data. <br />The connection to axway.jfrog.io is optional.
 If the agent cannot reach this URL, then the agent cannot check for new agent releases.
 Other than this, the agent will function correctly.
 {{< /alert >}}

 ### Axway API Gateway - other ports